Auto Accident Frequent Questions from a Portland, Oregon Attorney licensed to practice in Washington State

 When should I contact an attorney / lawyer?
 Immediately.
 Do not talk with or give a statement to any insurance adjuster until after you consult an experienced personal injury attorney.
 Waiting to contact a lawyer can seriously compromise your case.
 What you say in a brief conversation to a trained insurance adjuster can easily be distorted, misquoted or taken out of context and used against you.
 If you are hospitalized and unable to call an attorney, a family member or friend should do so.
 Call 1-503-238-1010 for a free initial phone consultation for your motor vehicle accident.
 We can quickly determine if you have a case and help protect your rights.
 We can meet with you or family members at the hospital or at your home if you are unable to travel.

-What Should I Do If The Other Insurance Company Contacts Me?
+What should I do if the other insurance company contacts me?
 Respectfully decline discussing anything with them until you have consulted your personal injury attorney.
 The insurance adjuster is contacting you to obtain any incriminating information against you to weaken or completely deny your claim.
 They will most likely be seeking a recorded statement from you about the accident, which they will then use against you as you seek recovery for your damages.
 You may let the insurance adjuster know that you will have Clark Law and Associates, LLC contact them regarding your accident, rather than dealing with them directly.
-At Clark Law and Associates, LLC, we will help you in appropriately handling the insurance companies so you can keep you focused on what really matters – recovering fully from your Oregon or Washington State Vehicle Accident.
+At Clark Law and Associates, LLC, we will help you in appropriately handling the insurance companies so you can stay focused on what really matters – recovering fully from your Oregon or Washington State Vehicle Accident.

 Should I sign a release with the insurance company?